tajncteam/CSC3210-TAJNC/A3/tasks/3/README.md

 + What is Parallel Programming?
-    + Type of computation where tasks can be divided into smaller pieces and can be executed simultaneously in order to solve a problem.
+    + Computation model where tasks can be divided into smaller pieces and can be executed simultaneously in order to solve a problem.

 + What is system on chip (SoC)?
 Does Raspberry PI use system on SoC?
     + Integrated circuit that integrates all components of a computer on one chip.
 Raspberry PI use an ARM1176JZF-S 700MHz CPU system.